 Let’s face it, living in the Midwest has it’s weather related challenges.
 It gets hot in the summer and cold in the winter and that can take a toll on our homes and our health.
 Our weatherization program is designed to help people prepare and maintain their homes (either owned or rented) for all types of weather.
 In addition, the program helps people reduce energy cost and usage.

 The Low Income Weatherization Program was mandated by Congress to reduce the effect of higher heating costs of low income families and to cut energy consumption nationwide.
-JobSource provides weatherization services for Madison and Grant counties in Indiana.
+JobSource provides weatherization services for Madison, Grant, Howard and Tipton counties in Indiana.

 Eligible households may receive work on their home which will reduce energy consumption.
 Typical services include: inspections, service to gas appliances, insulation, air sealing, and sometimes replacement of heating systems and hot water heaters.